 There are other aspects to be considered in addition to your development process for an application to be considered secure, meaning it is not just your code that is taken into consideration.
 It also depends on the user, who accepts or rejects the privacy policies of each application.

 As with social networks, the answer will always ultimately depend on us.
-If you do not want anyone to see something you're posting on a social network, just restrict yourself from posting it or checking the privacy of your account.
+If you do not want anyone to see something you’re posting on a social network, just restrict yourself from posting it or checking the privacy of your account.
 The options available may be a bit tighter when it comes to applications, but it all comes down to the same thing: you simply do not download an application whose access permissions you do not want to share.
-You can not allow certain permissions and deny others; The application will not work properly if you limit your access permissions and will end up not doing what is supposed to.
+You can not allow certain permissions and deny others; The application will not work properly if you limit your access permissions.

 However, we may experience problems granting full access to an application.
 Our most sensitive information (photos, videos, passwords, chats, bank details, etc.) can be exposed if an application is allowed to send and publish content if it has access to our personal data and information.

 As already mentioned, the most radical solution is to not download the app if you do not want to grant these permissions to third parties.
 There are currently many applications on the market, so it is very likely that you will be able to find a similar application that requires fewer access permissions.

 Another option is to limit access to applications that you already have installed in the settings panel.
-However, these permissions can not always be revoked as they affect the operation of the application.
+However, you cannot always revoke these permissions as they affect the operation of the application.

 It may well be the opposite of iOS.
 When an application requires access permission that you have not granted, a popup appears reminding you that the application needs such permission or that permission has already been granted.
 It works great as a firewall method to protect your privacy, although it can be uncomfortable at times.

 The purpose of this access to the permissions system is to deliver the application developer’s privacy control to the users.